 He is featured in documentary films, magazines, and radio interviews (e.g., Oprah Radio and Institute of Noetic Sciences) for his work in the areas of health, healing, recovery, spirituality in modern life, consciousness research, and meditation.

 Dr. Hawkins entered the field of medicine to alleviate human pain and distress, and his work as a physician was pioneering.
 As Medical Director of the North Nassau Mental Health Center (1956–1980) and Director of Research at Brunswick Hospital (1968–1979) on Long Island, his clinic was the largest practice in the United States, including a suite of twenty–five offices, two thousand outpatients, and several research laboratories.
-In 1973, he co-authored the ground–breaking work, Orthomolecular Psychiatry with Nobel Laureate chemist Linus Pauling, initiating a new field within psychiatry.
+In 1973, he co-authored the groundbreaking work, Orthomolecular Psychiatry with Nobel Laureate chemist Linus Pauling, initiating a new field within psychiatry.

-His clinical breakthroughs brought appearances on The Today Show, The Barbara Walters Show and The Mcneil/Leher News Hour.
 In the 1970s, he co-founded several psychiatric organizations, including the Editorial Board of the Journal of Schizophrenia and the Attitudinal Healing Center in New York.

 Many awards followed, such as The Huxley Award for the “Inestimable Contribution to the Alleviation of Human Suffering,” Physicians Recognition Award by the American Medical Association, 50–Year Distinguished Life Fellow by the American Psychiatric Association, the Orthomolecular Medicine Hall of Fame, and a nomination for the prestigious Templeton Prize that honors progress in Science and Religion.
 In 1995, in a ceremony officiated by the H.H.
-Prince Valdemar of Schaumburg–Lippe at the San Anselmo Theological Seminary, he became a knight of the Sovereign Order of the Hospitaliers of St. John of Jerusalem (founded in 1077) in recognition of his contributions to humanity.
+Prince Valdemar of Schaumburg–Lippe at the San Anselmo Theological Seminary, he became a Knight of the Sovereign Order of the Hospitaliers of St. John of Jerusalem in recognition of his contributions to humanity.

-A trademark of Dr. Hawkins’s research is his pioneering, internationally–known and applied “Map of Consciousness,” presented in the ever-popular book Power vs. Force (1995), translated into over twenty–five languages.
+A trademark of Dr. Hawkins’s research is his pioneering, internationally–known, and applied “Map of Consciousness,” presented in the ever-popular book Power vs. Force (1995), translated into over twenty–five languages.
 The “Map of Consciousness” incorporates findings from quantum physics and nonlinear dynamics, thereby confirming the classical “stages” of spiritual evolution found in the world’s sacred literature as actual “attractor fields.”

 These spiritual levels had been delineated by saints, sages, and mystics; yet there had never been a scientific framework by which to understand the inner terrain.
 The “Map of Consciousness” is clinically sophisticated in its depiction of each level’s emotional tone, view of God, and view of life.
 For example, “Fear” views God as punitive, whereas “Love” views God as loving.